r-uiz/Letterboxd-Analyzer/README.md

 - Top directors and actors by movie count.
 - Insights on rewatches and ratings.
 - Deep dives into highly rated movies and their attributes.
-Check out [Jupyter Notebook exploration](EDA.working_data.ipynb) for detailed exploratory steps.
+Check out [Data-Explore Jupyter Notebook](EDA.working_data.ipynb) for detailed exploratory steps.

 ## Data Visualization